kizniche/Mycodo/3.5/README.md

 ## ATTENTION

+### SSL

 It is recommended to enable apache's SSL and force the user to use it.
 If your server is not remotely accessible (cannot be seen from the internet), you can skip this step and the next that enables .htaccess overrides.

 `sudo apt-get install openssl`

 `sudo mkdir /etc/ssl/localcerts`

+Generate your self-signed certificate with the following command.
+You will be prompted for information (which can be left blank), however it is recommended that if you have a fully-qualified domain name (FQDN) to enter that when prompted, to prevent a browser warning of a FQDN that doesn't match the certificate.

 `openssl req -new -x509 -sha256 -days 365 -nodes -out /etc/ssl/localcerts/apache.pem -keyout /etc/ssl/localcerts/apache.key`